the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 ### Risk Assessment

 Many organizations will require a risk assessment as part of planning an event and it is critical to consider the additional risks that may be unique to the attendees of your specific event.
-Identifying any risks and mitigation strategies specific to your attendees will be critical in ensuring the safety and well-being of people with lived experience at your event.
+Even if your organization does not require it, identifying any risks and mitigation strategies specific to your attendees will be critical in ensuring the safety and well-being of people with lived experience at your event.

-You can find some examples below, however, it will be best to get feedback from, or include in planning, a representative from the community to consider the specific needs of the community you are working with at your event.
+You can find some examples below of what to consider and capture in a risk assessment.
+To fully assess the risk, it will be best to get feedback from, or include in planning, a representative from the community to consider the specific needs of the community you are working with at your event.
 The examples provided can act as a guide, but will not be able to replace directly working with your community to identify potential risks.

 * **Potential Risk: PTSD Triggers** An event run for people with lived experience of Post Traumatic Stress Disorder (PTSD) may need to consider the risk of session material and discussion inadvertently triggering PTSD in some attendees.
 As part of risk mitigation, organizers can explore ways to identify and label potential triggering material and make attendees aware of when potentially triggering content is featured at the event.
 It would also be suggested to provide a quiet space, resources, and onsite counselling for individuals who may be affected at the event.